5,000 signatures reached

 -How to support those experiencing mental distress

 -Positive wellbeing actions

 Students need to be exposed to this every year, and all the way up to year 13.

 We want to see a happy, healthy and productive New Zealand.

 One of the biggest barriers to this is our widespread problems with mental health.
-In fact, one in five New Zealanders will be diagnosed with a mental health problem this year, but there is a huge lack of knowledge about prevention, and recovery in the general population.
+In fact, one in five New Zealanders will be diagnosed with a mental health problem this year, and we have the highest youth suicide rate in the world, but there is a huge lack of knowledge about prevention, and recovery in the general population.